Even in era of offense, playoffs come down to defense

 The play was ruled an incomplete pass although replays showed Miller securing and then losing possession, making it a completion followed by a fumble.
 But because it didn’t go out of bounds and neither team secured it, the rule states it has to be an incomplete pass , as Al Riveron, the NFL’s senior vice president of officiating, explained on Twitter.

-—ESPN apologized for playing “Dixie” during the Colts-Texans game when the song was added to a lighthearted look at Andrew Luck’s Twitter alter ego, Captain Andrew Luck.
+— ESPN apologized for playing “Dixie” during the Colts-Texans game, when the song was added to a lighthearted look at Andrew Luck’s Twitter alter ego, Captain Andrew Luck.
 ESPN had produced a graphic that depicted Luck as a Union general being protected by both Union and Confederate soldiers.
-It was based on a parody account which pretends Luck is a Civil War officer writing letters to his mother.
+It was based on a parody account that pretends Luck is a Civil War officer writing letters to his mother.